Create a Website Account - Manage notification subscriptions, save form progress and more.

 Ground level artificial flowers are only allowed in a standard flower container during the summer months, May 15th to Oct.
 15. During the winter months Oct.
 15th to May 15th, ground level artificial flowers are not allowed except 3 days before a holiday and 3 days after a holiday.
 Christmas decorations are removed by the end of the second week of January.Flowers on the base of an upright monument are allowed year round.
 Fresh flowers are always welcome in the Cemetery.

 Flowers and decorations which are not in a standard flower container are not allowed in Mountview Cemetery.
 The Cemetery makes an exception to that rule during Memorial Day and Christmas.
-All Memorial Day flowers not in a standard flower container are removed a week and a day after Memorial Day.
+All Memorial Day flowers not in a standard flower container are removed three days after Memorial Day.
 If you need a new standard flower container, they are available for purchase in the Cemetery Office for $35.

 Gound level artifical flowers can be covered by snow and not seen by snow removal personel.
 This may result in damaged equipment or cause injury from airborn artifical flowers.